7-year-old boy undergoes surgery after possible shark bite in Fort Lauderdale Beach

 FORT LAUDERDALE, FLA.
 (WSVN) - A young boy underwent surgery to his hand after he was bitten while swimming off Fort Lauderdale Beach, and doctors believe the animal responsible was a shark.

-Seven-year-old J.J. was visiting Fort Lauderdale Beach with his cousins on Thursday when he was attacked.
+Seven-year-old J.J.
+Sousa was visiting Fort Lauderdale Beach with his cousins on Thursday when he was attacked.

-Speaking from his hospital bed on a cellphone video, the boy has no doubt as to what bit him.
+Speaking from his hospital bed on a cellphone video, the boy, who is in a lot pain, has no doubt as to what bit him.

 “I got bitten by a shark,” he said.

-The boy’s mother, Grace Sosa, said her son saw a school of fish while swimming in shallow water.
+The boy’s mother, Grace Sousa, said her son saw a school of fish while swimming in shallow water.

 “My son went to the water to swim with his cousins, and he said he saw a big pile of fish coming up,” she said.

-Suddenly, Sosa said, he saw what he thought was a brown fish.
+Suddenly, the boy’s mother said, he saw what he thought was a brown fish.

-“It was some big brown fish coming up to him, bit his hand, took a chunk of tissue and left him all bitten,” she said.
+“It was a big brown fish coming up to him, bit his hand, took a chunk of tissue and left him all bitten,” she said.

 The marine creature had chomped on his right hand.

-Sosa said her son pulled his hand from the water, and his family immediately saw blood gushing from it.
+Grace said her son pulled his hand from the water, and his family immediately saw blood gushing from it.

-His family took him to the lifeguard who helped him to wrap his hand.
+His family took him to the lifeguard who wrapped his hand.
 Loved ones then took the boy to Broward Health Medical Center.

-“It was a big [bite], from here to here,” said Sosa as she traced a line from the palm of her hand to just below her wrist.
+“It was a big [bite], from here to here,” said Grace as she traced a line from the palm of her hand to just below her wrist.
 “He came up, [doctors] opened it up twice.
 They don’t want to open it anymore.
 Now he’s in surgery.”

 Surgeons on Friday reconstructed J.J.’s hand tissue and tendons.

-Sosa said surgeons measured the wound size and the size of the teeth marks, and they determined that it was a shark bite, especially since it ripped through the boy’s tendons.
+Grace said surgeons measured the wound size and the depth of the teeth marks, and they determined that it was a shark bite, especially since it ripped through the boy’s tendons.

 However, Fort Lauderdale Ocean Rescue said it could have been a more narrow fish like a barracuda.

 “I just want him to be able to move his hand.
-We’re very blessed that his hand is still attached,” said Sosa.
+We’re very blessed that his hand is still attached,” said Grace.

 The young boy said he feels traumatized and never wants to go back to the beach.